Blog

 1. Reduces Skin Vitality.
 AGE accumulation in the skin is known to affect all its layers and lower the skin’s vitality.
 Skin AGEs can cross-link with vital skin proteins, including collagen and filaggrin, which have been shown to damage the barrier, promote water loss, deplete cholesterol, and lower the skin’s capacity for repair.
 In a high-AGE environment, the structure of epidermal skin tissue becomes disorderly, and AGEs are known to contribute towards the slowed-down wound healing seen in patients with diabetes.
 The photoaging effects of UV radiation are partly attributed to promoting AGE formation, which enhances wrinkles, dehydration, and blemishes.[4]

 2. Exacerbates Neurodegeneration.
 A prime example of proteins that may become transformed into or cross-linked with AGEs include amyloids, which are a major protein type associated with Alzheimer’s Disease.
 The aggregation of these proteins eventually leads to neurofibrillary tangles, which prevent optimal neurotransmission and perpetuate neurodegeneration.
-Glycated fats, proteins and neurotransmitters are common components of other neurodegenerative disorders due to promoting neuronal dysfunction, insulin resistance, vascular stiffness, and chronic inflammation (as explained below).
+Glycated fats, proteins, and neurotransmitters are common components of other neurodegenerative disorders due to promoting neuronal dysfunction, insulin resistance, vascular stiffness, and chronic inflammation (as explained below).
 Other examples include Parkinson’s Disease and Lewy body dementia.

 3. Linked with Insulin Resistance.
 Due to hyperglycemia, diabetic patients and those prone to insulin resistance often present with a higher level of AGEs.
 Glycated hemoglobin (or HbA1c) is often used as a marker to diagnose diabetes and assess its severity[5].
-AGEs are known to increase the risk for insulin resistance through promoting inflammation, pancreatic beta cell dysfunction as well as vascular damage, contributing to impaired glucose uptake and utilization.[6]
+AGEs are known to increase the risk for insulin resistance by promoting inflammation, pancreatic beta cell dysfunction as well as vascular damage, contributing to impaired glucose uptake and utilization.[6]
 [7]

 4. Facilitates Vascular Damage.
-Various preliminary studies have shown that AGE accumulation can heighten vascular permeability, inflammation, slow vascular repair, and impair the growth of new blood vessels.
-Cross-links of AGEs with collagen and other cell membrane components increase vascular stiffness, which has been linked to the risk for arrhythmia, heart attack, weakness of the heart, atherosclerosis and cardiovascular disease[8].
+Various preliminary studies have shown that AGE accumulation can heighten vascular permeability and inflammation, slow vascular repair, and impair the growth of new blood vessels.
+Cross-links of AGEs with collagen and other cell membrane components increase vascular stiffness, which has been linked to the risk for arrhythmia, heart attack, weakness of the heart, atherosclerosis, and cardiovascular disease[8].
 An excess of AGEs promotes increased RAGE activation and heightened reactivity in immune cells, including macrophages that would ordinarily be involved in AGE removal.
 These factors lend themselves to generating more inflammation that can perpetuate the formation and accumulation of AGEs.[9]
 [10]

 6. Facilitates Retinal Damage.
 AGEs were shown to promote the release of inflammatory markers in retinal epithelial cells that are associated with retinal damage and a higher risk of developing macular degeneration.
 These effects are likely to be connected to the vascular effects of AGE accumulation.